The Ultimate Guide to Font Pairing + My Favorite Fonts

 SERIF [ser-if] : noun

-a smaller line used to finish off a main stroke of a letter, as at the top and bottom of M.
+a smaller line used to finish off a main stroke of a letter, such as at the top and bottom of M.

 SANS SERIF [sanz ser-if] : noun